 Barbara is passionate about the need to widen the conversation around the problem we have, as a society, with alcohol and to amplify the voice of those who grew up with parental alcohol misuse, and who live with that legacy.
 Above all, she hopes Silent Voices will become a voice for those who currently have no voice – the children in our midst living in the shadow of alcohol and other drug use.

 Barbara loves hill-walking, enjoys reading and singing, and has a deep love of the French language.
 She lives with her husband in Dublin.
-They have four grown-up children and four much cherished grandchildren.
+They have four grown-up children and six much cherished grandchildren.

 Our Honorary Patron

 Fergal Keane OBE, BBC Africa editor, and author, is the Honorary Patron of the Silent Voice initiative.

 Silent Voices is guided in its work by an Advisory Group that is comprised of:

 - Three adults who have experienced parental misuse of alcohol

 - One Academic Adviser: Dr. Sharon Lambert

 - A Board Member of AAI, and